upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

 1.2 Central Nervous System (CNS)
 ********************************

-The central nervous system (CNS) is the body’s command center and is made up of your brain and spinal cord.
-The brain is protected by the cranium (also known as skull) while your vertebrae protects your spinal cord.
+The Central Nervous System (CNS) is the body’s command center and is made up of your brain and spinal cord.
+The brain is protected by the cranium (also known as skull) while your vertebrae protect your spinal cord.

 1.2.1 The Brain(Encephalon)
 ===============================